the welfare of children is paramount

-Section 67ZC of the Family Law Act 1975 provides that the court has jurisdiction to make order that relate to the welfare of children.
+Section 67ZC of the Family Law Act 1975 provides that the court has jurisdiction to make an order that relates to the welfare of children.
 Furthermore, in making an order for the welfare of children courts are required to have regard of the best interest of a child as the paramount consideration.

 The family law Act has a high regard for the welfare and protection of children.
 This law has made it possible for anyone who is concerned for the welfare, care and development of a child to apply to the court for a parenting order.